Two ways to fix the Amazon High Pricing Errors that drive every FBA seller insane.

 In this article, I set out to do two things: Tell you how to make the existing solutions work, and share a new solution I’ve never seen talked about before.

-Amazon “high pricing errors” happen, and what are they?
+Why do “high pricing alerts” happen, and what are they?

-Then you see a listing deactivated for a “Potential high pricing error.”
-Sometimes hundreds of listings.
+Then you see a listing has been deactivated.
+Amazon gives the reason “Potential high pricing error.”
+Sometimes this can happen to hundreds of listings at once.

 Or, you see your “stranded inventory” page explode into this: